-In 1924, Mahmud Ahmad had built his Jamia-Ahamdiyya.
+In 1928, the Ahmadiyya Khalifa opened his Jamia-Ahamdiyya.
 He built this with the idea of training murrabis/mullahs and sending them out into the world as a means to further his portfolio of global income.
-Maulvi Zahoor Hussain was a young Indian-Ahmadi(see page 112) and was honored to be a graduate from the first class of Jamia-Qadian.
-This class contained the first group of stalwarts of Ahmadiyya like Jalal-ud-din Shams, who eventually wrote an introduction to every book of MGA, Shams was sent to Syria and then later Kababir as he somehow converted an entire village to Ahmadiyyat.
-Mirza Sharif Ahmad also attended this initial class of murrabis/mullahs (Mughal).
+But before the opening, the Khalifa would approve Ahmadi’s per his own whims, and thus, most Ahmadiyya maulvi’s in this era never got a proper education as Imams.
+Thus, Maulvi Zahoor Hussain was a young Indian-Ahmadi(see page 112) was made an imam and sent out.
+Jalal-ud-din Shams, was sent to Syria and then later Kababir as he somehow converted an entire village to Ahmadiyyat.
+When the school began, Mirza Sharif Ahmad also attended this initial class of murrabis/mullahs (Mughal).
 He makes a rare appearance in the history of Ahmadiyyat.
 I am not sure whether he graduated or not, however, it is clear that he was never posted as a murrabbi anywhere.
 The one thing that Mirza Sharif Ahmad was good at was taking pictures and other activities that somehow kept him connected to Ahmadiyya.
 Furthermore, Mahmud Ahmad was planning to send murrabis to every country that the British occupied and even had his eyes on other countries.

 Mahmud Ahmad sent Maulvi Muhammad Amin to Iran and Central Asia in 1921 (see Ahmadiyya British-Jewish connections, page 87).
 Also see, Fateh Muhammad Sayal, “Jamaat Ahmadiyya Ki Islami Hidmat”, 1927, Lahore, Page 30.
 By 1923, Maulvi Muhammad Amin has been arrested a few times for spying on behalf of the British Govt., (see page 87).
 Also See Al-Fazl, Qadian, 14 Aug 1923 and Al-Fazl, Qadian, 28 Sep, 1923.